ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.
 In this step, you'll use the {{site.data.keyword.Bluemix_notm}} shell and configure `oc` to point to the cluster assigned to you.

-1. When the cluster is ready click the button in the upper right corner to create a [shell](https://{DomainName}/shell).
+1. When the cluster is ready, click the button (next to your account) in the upper right corner to launch a [Cloud shell](https://{DomainName}/shell).
-1. Initialize the `oc` command environment:
+2. Initialize the `oc` command environment:
    ```sh
    ibmcloud oc cluster config -c mycluster --admin
    ```
    {:pre}
-1. Verify the `oc` command is working:
+3. Verify the `oc` command is working:
    ```sh
    oc get ns
    ```